 We conduct our international Premium Outlet operations in Japan through a joint venture with Mitsubishi Estate Co., Ltd. We have a 40% ownership interest in this joint venture.
-The carrying amount of our investment in this joint venture was \$335.9 million and \$349.5 million as of June 30, 2012 and December 31, 2011, respectively, including all related components of accumulated other comprehensive income (loss).
+The carrying amount of our investment in this joint venture was \$341.1 million and \$349.5 million as of September 30, 2012 and December 31, 2011, respectively, including all related components of accumulated other comprehensive income (loss).
 We conduct our international Premium Outlet operations in South Korea through a joint venture with Shinsegae International Co.
 We have a 50% ownership interest in this joint venture.
-The carrying amount of our investment in this joint as of June 30, 2012 and December 31, 2011, respectively, including all related components of accumulated other comprehensive income (loss).
-We conduct our international Premium Outlet operations in South Korea through a joint venture with Shinsegae International Co.
-We have a 50% ownership interest in this joint venture.
-The carrying amount of our investment in this joint venture was \$58.3 million and \$43.8 million as of June 30, 2012 and December 31, 2011, respectively, including all related components of accumulated other comprehensive income (loss).
+The carrying amount of our investment in this joint venture was \$60.0 million and \$43.8 million as of September 30, 2012 and December 31, 2011, respectively, including all related components of accumulated other comprehensive income (loss).